Can you live on a teacher’s salary?

 The simple answer is, yes; most people can live on a teacher’s salary.

-According to the United States Bureau of Labor Statistics, the average yearly salary of a teacher in America in 2017 was $58,780.
+According to the United States Bureau of Labor Statistics, the average yearly teacher’s salary in America in 2021 was $61,820.
 That number doesn’t look so bad right?
 It’s not.

 Especially when you consider that education is one of the last careers that still carries with it a retirement plan, paid sick leave (usually 10 days a year), personal leave (usually 2 days a year), and health insurance (although you’ll be footing part of that bill).

 Most states start first year teachers in the high $30,000’s or low $40,000’s.
 Most school districts also offer a pay boost for a master’s degree, usually around $2,000.
-Each year, or every few years, depending on how your school system works, you get an increase in pay.
+Each year, or every few years, depending on how your school system works, you get an increase in pay called a “step increase.”
 Most districts allow you to choose whether you want to get paid over the ten months of the school year or over twelve months.
 I always choose twelve months.
-(Stay tuned for a future post: 10 month vs. 12 month paychecks.)

 Even if you have some student loans, if you live within your means, you can probably survive on a teacher’s salary.

 That may mean having a housemate for a few more years or putting off buying that new car, but so long as you don’t have a family to support, a teacher’s salary should be enough to keep you comfortable.
-As you pay off your debt, and continue to live within your means, you should be able to live comfortably as a teacher.
+As you pay off your debt, and continue to live within your means, you should be able to live comfortably as a teacher as your family grows.

 If you have a spouse or children to support and any substantial debt (student, credit card, mortgage, car payment), living on a beginning teacher’s salary can be very difficult.